MinkiShin/minkishin.github.io/_portfolio/portfolio-1.md

 **What did I learn from this project**
 <br/>
 I learned how common it is for people to get contract pneumonia as over a million people are diagnosed each year.
 However, such a disease is hard to diagnose as the symptoms of coughing, fever, and chest discomfort is very synonymous with that of the flu or the common cold.
 Therefore, it was imperative to find other easier solutions to accurately diagnose diseases like pneumonia, like so using X-Rays.
+While training CNN model, I noticed that my model is overfitting the training data because the test error was a lot lower than the training error.
+To correct this overfitting, I used the drop out technique to randomly set some activations to 0.
+I also learned the concept of backpropagation, used to adjust the weight to minimize the loss, and gradient descent, used to find the minimum loss, to understand how neural network algorithms work.
 <br/>

 **What’s next for this project**